DataDanD/Cancer-Capstone-Portfolio/README.md

 The first goal was to find the average yearly California incident rate per county.
 The histogram below is a plot of the different incidents and the average is 542 cases per 100,000, ranging from 200 to 1,000.

 ![Cancer Distribution Rate](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/CancerIncidents.png)

-(Make graph bigger and better looking, delete cancer rate from X, maybe add y label)
+(Make graph bigger / better looking, delete 'cancer rate' from X, maybe add y label)